-Whether you have a specific recipient in mind, such as a daughter, or you simply enjoy the idea of starting a family heirloom with some of your most beloved possessions, a hope chest is a great place to begin safely storing prized family possessions and valuables for the future.
-Whether youre adding to a family heirloom or starting from scratch, your recipient is bound to cherish these meaningful goods as she gets older.
+Whether you have a specific recipient in mind, such as a daughter, or you simply enjoy the idea of starting a family heirloom with some of your most beloved possessions, an heirloom hope chest is a great place to begin safely storing prized family possessions and valuables for the future.
+Whether you’re adding to a family heirloom or starting from scratch, your recipient is bound to cherish these meaningful goods as she gets older.

 Types of Hope Chests

 Cedar chests have historically been the most popular type of hope chest.
 There aren’t too many different types of hope chests, and most share the same basic design – a medium to large box occasionally outfitted with one or more drawers for storage.

 However, just because there aren’t many varieties of hope chests doesn’t mean that you can’t find very unique wood chests on the market.
 For example, some chests are made from different types of wood, from cherry wood to solid maple wood and white oak to pine.